The Stacks

 -

-Michael Langford, The Pocket Camera Handbook, 1980 -- A introductory guide
+Michael Langford, The Pocket Camera Handbook, 1980 -- A introductory

-cameras, getting better pictures, and handling different subjects from the
+the cameras, getting better pictures, and handling different subjects from

-pictures (most of which were obviously taken with a larger format camera).
+of pictures (most of which were obviously taken with a larger format camera).

 Designed for the person who wants a small, fast camera -- and a small,